ITESM-FIWARE/data-encryption/README.md

 ### Session-based service
 The stand-alone encryption service that uses sessions as a verification measure is described below.
-First, the instructions to deploy and execute the service is described; then the sign-up, sign in, encrypt, decrypt, encrypt/ocb, and decrypt/ocb processes are detailed.

 #### Deployment and execution instructions
 The following procedure denotes the instructions to deploy and execute the encryption service that will reside in the server.